 WHAT INGREDIENTS WILL I NEED?

-- Rolled oats: Oats add an amazing moreish wholesome flavour and consistency to the crust of the slices.
+- Rolled oats: Oats add an amazing moreish wholesome flavor and consistency to the crust of the slices.

 - Almond flour or ground almonds: This is added to the crust for texture and density.